-In November 2017, the NAIC adopted modifications to SSAP No. 97, Investments in Subsidiary, Controlled and Affiliated Entities, for SCA (Subsidiary and Controlled Affiliate) loss tracking and filing deadlines, clarifying the guidance in instances when the Company's share of losses exceeds the Company's investment in an SCA entity, which were effective December 31, 2018.
-The guidance clarifies the need to add a loss-tracking disclosure for inclusion in year-end financials, which will track the losses beginning when the SCA's equity value falls below zero and will remain as long as it remains in a deficit position.
-The guidance further clarifies the SCA filing deadlines that have extended the Sub-1 filings from a 30-day to a 90-day timeframe and the Sub 2 from a June 30th deadline to an August 31st deadline.
+In November 2017, the NAIC adopted modifications to SSAP No. 97, Investments in Subsidiary, Controlled and Affiliated Entities, for Subsidiary and Controlled Affiliate (SCA) loss tracking and filing deadlines, which are effective December 31, 2018.
+The modifications add a loss-tracking disclosure for inclusion in year-end financials, which will track the losses beginning when the SCA's equity value falls below zero and will remain as long as the SCA's equity value remains in a deficit position and through the first year in which the equity position becomes positive.
+The modifications further clarify the SCA filing deadlines that have extended the Sub-1 filings from a 30-day to a 90-day timeframe and the Sub 2 from a June 30th deadline to an August 31st deadline.
 For SCA filings that regularly occur after the August 31st deadline, the filing is due one month after the audit date.
-The Company has adopted these modifications and does not currently have any SCA's in a loss position.
+The Company has adopted these modifications and currently has very few SCA's in a loss position.

-In February 2018, the NAIC adopted modifications to SSAP No. 9, Subsequent Events, and SSAP No. 101, Income Taxes, to temporarily allow any revised tax calculations resulting from the Tax Cuts and Job Act that occurred after statutory filing, to be classified as changes in estimate, thus avoiding classification as Type 1 subsequent events.
+In February 2018, the NAIC adopted modifications to SSAP No. 9, Subsequent Events, and SSAP No. 101, Income Taxes, to temporarily allow any revised tax calculations resulting from the Tax Cuts and Job Act (the Act) that occurred after statutory filing, to be classified as changes in estimate, thus avoiding classification as Type 1 subsequent events.
 Under SSAP No. 9, reporting entities are generally required to amend their filed statutory financial statements in their domestic state to ensure that the statutory financial statements and the audited financial statements are consistent if a Type 1 event is identified after the statutory financial statements are filed, but before the audited financial statements are issued.
-The adoption of this modification did not impact the Company's financial statements.
+The adoption of this modification did not materially impact the Company's financial statements.